skhrlx/MailGW-API-Example/README.md

 # MailGW-API-Example
-Unfinished project that I found on my shelf
+Unfinished old project that I found on my shelf

+Maybe it can help you to understand how to use their API, or something like that